sewerininc/ProgNNum/exam/README.md

 In my Out.txt I first test that I can find eigenvalues for a simple 5x5 D matrix with a 5 long u column-vector with extensive testing.
 Next, I do it for a random-sized D matrix (n can be anything from 400 to 450) and check if the same testing still applies.
 It did and then I made the plot on operations_pr_n.svg.
 The y-axis is summed operations divided by n^2, the x-axis is n and since this is a flat equation then I am finding the (updated) eigenvalues of A only using O(n^2) operations.

-I also checked if the O(1) operations to find any root n is constant for each n and that is scales with O(n).
-The results are shown in the boxplot_operations.svg and discussed in the end of the Out.txt
+I also checked if the O(1) operations to find any root n is constant for each n and that it scales with O(n).
+The results are shown in the boxplot_operations.svg and discussed at the end of the Out.txt

 Hereby I think that my problem-solving complexity aligns well with the B-level, which explains the self-rating of 9.

 #### WARNING:
-The program takes approxiamtely 10 min for me to run.
+The program takes approximately 10 min for me to run.
 I have implemented two places (in main.cs) where the size of the matrix can be made smaller to improve performance.